coopsymbiotic/coopsymbiotic-ansible/playbooks/backupserver/README.md

-NB: on the backup server, you must configure:
+NB: on the backup server, you must install:

+    apt-get install nsca-ng-server # from debmon or jessie

+then configure:

     /etc/send_nsca.cfg